 Fernando Dasilva is a designer whose work levitates around 3 elements: simplicity, texture and style.
 He is constantly looking for the inner beauty of anything in the world.

 In 2005, Women’s Wear Daily highlighted Fernando as a designer to watch.
-He has contributed to several beading magazines and jewelry design inspirational books and is the only male Ambassador for Create Your Style with CRYSTALLIZED Swarovski Elements.
+He has contributed to several beading magazines and jewelry design inspirational books.
 His first book “Bead and Wire Jewelry Exposed” was co-authored with fellow Beadalon design team members Katie Hacker and Margot Potter.

 His work can be seen at www.dasilvajewelry.com and tracked on his lifestyle blog www.daliciuus.blogspot.com.